A medieval musical ensemble

 Penny Gardner, recorders and viola da gamba

-Julie Gritton, soprano
+Julie Gritton, soprano and recorders

 Some of our instruments (left to right): recorders, viola da gamba, folk harp, lute, crumhorns